ospatil/generator-node-typescript/README.md

-  help            Display this help text. test            Runs the Jasmine test specs [build] tslint          Lints all TypeScript source files update-tsconfig Update files section in tsconfig.json
+  help            Display this help text. test            Runs the Jasmine test specs [build] tslint          Lints all TypeScript source files update-tsconfig Update files section in tsconfig.json using filesGlob entries watch           Watches ts source files and runs build on change
 ```

 ## What's new in the latest release?
+- Use of latest version of TypeScript(`^1.8`).
 - Switch to _typings_ as manager for TypeScript definitions.
 The TSD team has deprecated _tsd_ in favour of _typings_.
 You can find more information about _typings_ on [Github](https://github.com/typings/typings).
-- Integration of _dts-generator_ tool to generate a single .d.ts bundle containing external module declarations exported from TypeScript source files in the module.
+- Integration of _dts-generator_ tool to generate a single _.d.ts_ bundle containing external module declarations exported from TypeScript source files in the module.
+The package.json now declares _typings_ field that points to the single _.d.ts_ bundle.
+You can find more information about _typings_ field on [TypeScript Wiki](https://github.com/Microsoft/TypeScript/wiki/Typings-for-npm-packages).
-- Less global dependencies.
-I install `typescript` and `tslint` as local dev dependencies allowing you to freely use different versions of these for different modules.
+- Less global dependencies. `typescript` and `tslint` are now installed as local dev dependencies allowing you to freely use different versions of these for different modules.
+- Addition of _gulp watch_ task that watches ts source files and runs build on change.

 ## Additional notes
 - I provide nice integration with [VS Code editor](https://code.visualstudio.com/).
 I configure the `gulp build` task as the default VS Code build task.